SelfMagician/Magic/index.md

+Controller is Self.
-Controller is Self or 1 Non-Self given by Self.
+1 Non-Self acts as Self if control is given by Self.

 Forever and Ever Magic, in 3 modes [Once, Switch{On/Off}, Forever On]: